County Employee Information for COVID-19

 We realize you have questions and concerns regarding how to protect yourself and what effect COVID-19 might have on County operations.
 Please know the Linn County Board of Supervisors is working diligently with Linn County Public Health (LCPH) and other partners to continuously monitor and respond to the situation.

-Due to COVID-19, Linn County buildings are closed to the public.
-County staff continue to work on-site and remotely to provide County services to the public.
-Services can be conducted online or remotely through email, mail, drop box, or by phone.
+Linn County buildings will be open to the public starting Monday, June 7, 2021.
+Services will continue to be provided to the public online or remotely through email, mail, drop box, or by phone.

 Linn County will continue to monitor the evolving COVID-19 situation and adjust County operations and safety measures as needed.